 Tianna wore a showstopping princess-style dress that featured layers and layers of tulle, a sweetheart strapless neckline and a glitzy diamante belt.
 She completed her bridal look with a sparkly pair of heels and a flowing veil.
 "3 years ago today, happy anniversary @tianna_flynn," Martin wrote.

 The couple married in June 2016 in Martin's Scottish hometown of Greenock.
 The lovebirds tied the knot at St Joseph's Chapel before hosting their reception at Mar Hall.
 Martin's Line of Duty co-star Adrian Dunbar, who played superintendent Ted Hastings in the show, and This is England actor Steve Graham were among the star-studded congregation.

-Line of Duty series five came to a mind-blowing end in early May.
+Line of Duty series five came to a mind-blowing end in early May 2019, but has since been put on hold due to the COVID-19 lockdown.
 On whether there would be another series, Martin told BBC Breakfast: "At the moment we only have [series] six commissioned, but I think what we've got, what Jed [Mercurio]'s done is very clever.
 He wants to end the show on his terms.
 He wants to give the audience the pay-off.